What is Art Therapy?

 This session helps the client and therapist to figure out if the relationship will be a "good fit".

-As an art therapist, I will also talk more about how I typically work with clients using the art making process and gather info about your past art and counseling experiences.
+If you are wanting to use art therapy, I will also talk more about how I typically work with clients using the art making process and gather info about your past art and counseling experiences.

 Questions & Answers